 The style refers to parents who are physically in their children’s lives but not in an emotional capacity.
 Children raised this way tend to grow up without self-control or self-esteem.

-I find that this may be different at different stages of our lives and may depend on where we live too.
+Personally, I believe that our parenting styles adapt to different stages of our lives and could be dependant on where we live.

 So when it comes to deciding what kind of parent I am, I don’t find myself constrained to one defined “style” of parenting because I’m primarily a mix of Helicopter, Free Range, and Authoritative.

 The benefits from Free-Range parenting are super appealing to me.
 But the truth is, my kids are very young and I need to be around to help structure them and to keep them safe from outside elements.